"Assistance unit" means an individual who is applying for or receiving benefits under this chapter.

 "Room and board rate" means a monthly rate set for shelter, fuel, food, utilities, household supplies, and other costs necessary to provide room and board for eligible individuals.
 The room and board rate does not include payments for foster care for children who are not blind, child welfare services, medical care, dental care, hospitalization, nursing care, drugs or medical supplies, program costs, or other social services.
 The rate is negotiated by the county agency according to the provisions of sections 256I.01 to 256I.06.

-"Housing support" means a group living situation that provides at a minimum room and board to unrelated persons who meet the eligibility requirements of section 256I.04.
-To receive payment for a group residence rate, the residence must meet the requirements under section 256I.04, subdivisions 2a to 2f.
+"Housing support" means assistance that provides at a minimum room and board to persons who meet the eligibility requirements of section 256I.04.
+To receive payment for housing support, the residence must meet the requirements under section 256I.04, subdivisions 2a to 2f.

 "MSA equivalent rate" means an amount equal to the total of: